Information on engineering manufacture apprenticeships and what career opportunities there are in this sector.

 The hugely diverse intermediate level apprenticeship is divided into seven pathways: aerospace; marine (ship, yacht and boat building, maintenance and repair); mechanical manufacturing engineering; engineering maintenance and installation; fabrication and welding; materials processing and finishing; and engineering technical support.
 As a result, the apprenticeship offers a broad range of employment opportunities across these sub-sectors.

 The type of work you’ll be doing will depend on your employer and on the pathway you choose to follow.
 Generally, you will gain the basic skills, knowledge and transferable skills that will enable you to take on a semi-skilled operator role within your chosen area of engineering.
 You will learn about work safety, how to communicate technical information, and how to identify engineering equipment.

-The opportunities are endless and diverse.
-For example, on the aerospace pathway you could train to be a survival equipment maintenance mechanic, ensuring that onboard aircraft survival equipment is maintained and remains fully functional.
+On the aerospace pathway you could train to be a survival equipment maintenance mechanic, ensuring that onboard aircraft survival equipment is maintained and remains fully functional.

 By contrast, on the marine pathway you might learn to be a marine carpenter, who fits out ship interiors, or even a sailmaker.
 The mechanical manufacturing engineering pathway could lead to a future role as a machine operator or semi-skilled sheet metal worker.
 From electronics maintenance to repair of military weapons, from welding to quality control there really is something for everyone interested in a future career in engineering.

 The advanced level apprenticeship covers a broad range of areas in the field of engineering, such as automotive, aerospace, electronics and marine (leading-edge sectors) and mechanical, electrical, metal goods and other transport equipment (mature sectors).